 John Patrick Bartone, was one of those missing a photo and the photographer went above and beyond his duty when he found that Bartone was NOT buried in the cemetery in Hampton, Virginia that the Find-A-Grave memorial indicated.
 He decided he wanted to find this young man, so he kept going to various cemeteries in Hampton until he found him at Parklawn and took photos.
 The US Veteran's Affairs managed the memorial, so I knew I had my work cut out for me trying to get the cemetery changed to the proper location.
 After edit requests and emails, the cemetery was finally changed in mid-September.
 Thanks go out to the photographer, and Find-A-Grave for their parts in helping me get this young man listed in the proper cemetery.

-If you need me to make modifications to a memorial or want me to transfer a memorial that I manage, please let me know.
+If you need me to make modifications to a memorial or want me to transfer a memorial that I manage to you, please let me know.
 As long as they are not a family member, I will be happy to transfer outside the Find-A-Grave "guidelines".
-Please feel free to send a message if you just have a question, or make your request via the edit and suggest edit options.
-I check my email and come here daily, so I should be able to get back to you within 24 hours.Thank you and enjoy your time at Find-A-Grave.*courthousedeb on both Find-A-Grave and Ancestry
+Please feel free to send me a message if you just have a question, or make your request via the edit and suggest edit options.
+I check my email and come here daily, so I should be able to get back to you within 24 hours.

 Search memorial contributions by courthousedeb